Leviathan1990/Bhunter/README.md

 .PTH (?)
 .TGA

-The GUI version of the extractor can be downloaded from Moddb size.
+The GUI version of the extractor can be downloaded from Moddb site.

 File structure for *.bin:
 =